-Click here to read the article about Auditory Processing Disorders from the Long Island Press
+Click here to read an article about Auditory Processing Disorders from the Long Island Press

 Who Can Be Tested For APD?

 Normally, anyone over age 7 with normal hearing sensitivity and normal cognitive functioning can be tested for APD.
-At H.E.A.R.S., our philosophy for Auditory Processing evaluations is: WHY WAIT?
-Most Auditory Procesing problems surface around the 3rd grade.
-Because learning in school has become more auditory-based and less visual than in the earlier years, WHY WAIT until your child is struggling in the 3rd grade to have him or her evaluated?
-An earlier evaluation allows us to identify Auditory Processing weaknesses sooner.
-This enables us to provide coping strategies to help your child compensate for the Disorder that he or she can begin using earlier in his or her academic life.
-In order to identify APD and Auditory Processing weaknesses as early as possible, H.E.A.R.S. provides Auditory Processing tests for children as young as age 5.
+At H.E.A.R.S., our philosophy for APD evaluations is: WHY WAIT?
+Most auditory processing problems surface around the 3rd grade.
+Because learning in school has become more auditory-based and less visual than in previous years, WHY WAIT until your child is struggling in the 3rd grade to have him or her evaluated?
+An earlier evaluation allows us to identify auditory processing weaknesses sooner.
+This enables us to provide coping strategies to help your child compensate for the disorder that he or she can begin using earlier in his or her academic life.
+In order to identify APD and auditory processing weaknesses as early as possible, H.E.A.R.S. provides APD tests for children as young as age 5.
 These tests are limited and we will not “diagnose” APD at this young age.
-These tests do allow us to identify any areas of weakness by comparing the child’s test results with age-based norms, and we can make recommendations for your child from there.
+However, these tests do allow us to identify any areas of weakness by comparing the child’s test results with age-based norms, and we can make recommendations for your child from there.